zeljkolazic/racetrack-problem/README.md

 # Racetrack problem - Reinforcement learning

-In this assignment, four different algorithms are implemented in order to solve the racetrack problem.
+In this assignment, three different algorithms are implemented in order to solve the racetrack problem.
 The racetrack problem is a standard control problem and the goal is to control the car so that it finishes the race (travels from the starting to the final position) in a minimum number of steps (i.e. in a minimum amount of time).
 Following algorithms have been implemented:

 1) Value iteration
 2) Q-learning